coder187/ci_ms3_cookbook/README.md

 MongoDB Persists the order of Array type fields https://docs.mongodb.com/manual/core/document/#document-field-order

+testing -- check that a user is logged in before showing the add recipe page.

 ## Credits
 ### Code
   * Jonathan Kelly for Code Institute Milestone Project Two.